Eforen/FlowHS/KANBAN.md

 ### v0.3
 * [Editor][File Management][Rename] On rename should trigger focus
+* [Editor][File Management][Save/Load] Check Flow integrety on load and save.
+Should check every connection ID exists, should on save check that every node in flow has matching guid in its args.
 * [Main][No Project Loaded] New Project
 * [Main][No Project Loaded] Open Project Folder
 * [Main][No Project Loaded] Recent Projects List